-- Information for that month.
+• Information for that month.
 This report gives the payment details about the prescriptions you have filled during the previous month.
-It shows the total drug costs, what the plan paid, and what you and others on your behalf paid. - Totals for the year since January 1.
-This is called "year-to-date" information.
+It shows the total drug costs, what the plan paid, and what you and others on your behalf paid.

+- Totals for the year since January 1.
+This is called year-to-date information.
 It shows you the total drug costs and total payments for your drugs since the year began. - Drug price information.
-This information will display cumulative percentage increases for each prescription claim. - Available lower cost alternative prescriptions.
-This will include information about other drugs with lower cost sharing for each prescription claim that may be available.
+This information will display the total drug price, and information about increases in price from first fill for each prescription claim of the same quantity. - Available lower cost alternative prescriptions.
+This will include information about other available drugs with lower cost sharing for each prescription claim.